A successor to the GTX 1050, the GTX 1650 is Nvidia’s current-generation Turing-based entry-level GPU.

 How To Pick the Right GPU

-So, at the end of the day, if you do decide to go with a GTX 1650 instead of an RX 570, be it because of the power consumption, the software features, or just because of availability, which should you pick?
+So, at the end of the day, if you do decide to go with a GTX 1650 instead of an RX 570, be it because of power consumption, software features, or availability, which one should you pick?

 So, we’d say: